robertdebock/learn-terraform/BASIC/12-writing-modules.md

 1. The MAJOR version (`1`) indicates the compatibility. `2.0.0` is not compatible with `1.0.0`.
 2. The MINOR version (`0`) indicates the features.
 If this number increases, a new feature should be available.
-3. The PATH version (`0`) indicates the bugfixes.
+3. The PATCH version (`0`) indicates the bugfixes.
 If this number increases, a problem has been fixed.

 Number can go beyond `9`, so a version a `3.2.13` is possible.